- 6 boneless skinless chicken thighs (about 1-1/2 pounds)

 - 1/4 cup minced fresh parsley

-- Sprinkle chicken with salt and pepper.
-In an ovenproof Dutch oven, brown chicken in 2 teaspoons oil in batches.
-Remove and keep warm.
+- Preheat oven to 325°.
+Sprinkle chicken with salt and pepper.
+In a broiler-safe Dutch oven, heat 2 teaspoons oil over medium heat; brown chicken on both sides.
+Remove from pan.

-- In the same pan, saute onion in remaining oil until crisp-tender.
-Add 1 garlic clove; cook 1 minute longer.
-Add wine, stirring to loosen browned bits from pan.
-Stir in the tomatoes, bay leaf, rosemary, thyme and chicken; bring to a boil.
+- In same pan, saute onion in remaining oil over medium heat until crisp-tender.
+Add garlic; cook 1 minute.
+Add wine; bring to a boil, stirring to loosen browned bits from pan.
+Add tomatoes, herbs and chicken; return to a boil.

-Freeze option: Transfer baked chicken mixture to a baking dish, reserving bread crumb topping for baking.
+- Freeze option: After stirring in bacon, transfer cassoulet to a shallow baking dish; do not add topping.
 Cool; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Reheat cassoulet, covered, until heated through and a thermometer inserted in chicken reads 165°.
-Prepare bread crumbs as directed; sprinkle over top.
-Bake, uncovered, until bread crumbs are golden brown.
+Prepare and add topping as directed.
+Bake, covered, until heated through and a thermometer inserted in chicken reads 165°.
+(Cover loosely with foil if topping browns too quickly.)
 Yield: 6 servings.